 ingested the cysts, they now have the opportunity to travel through the digestive system and break

 open in the intestines.
-There they feed and multiply.
-Those
+There, the Giardia feed and multiply.

 Some experts see excessive grass eating as a symptom, because eating grass will often make a dog purge, either by vomiting or by prompting stool elimination.

 Some experts point to stool eating ( copraphagia ) as a symptom of Giardiasis in dogs because the infected dog will attempt to regain nutrients and bacteria lost through diarrhea.

 does not rule out that your dog may have Giardiasis.

 Trust me, I know about this!
 You can read about my dog Jack, below.